top of page

 Refuah: The Art of Healing

-tracy Ellyn Refuah Series_edited.jpg
+tracy Ellyn Refuah Series

 Using metal or transparent plexi and lighting techniques, this Refuah series invites the viewer to sit for a while in contemplation, taking in various healing thoughts and traditions of both eastern and western languages and cultures.
 Like chapters in a book, these layers fuse together centuries of thought and vision with the modern realities of art, technology, and universal communication.